nramenta/flow/README.md

 ### Absolute paths

-Absolute paths must be prefixed by a `/` character like so:
+Absolute paths must begin with a `/` character like so:

     {% include "/foo/bar.html" %}